 What are EOTech and EOTech clone sights?

 Holographic sites are not magnified.
-With a holographic site, a 3-dimensional reticle is designed and etched into the holographic plate and placed between two display windows.
+With a holographic sight, a 3-dimensional reticle is designed and etched into the holographic plate and placed between two display windows.
 Lasers are then used to illuminate the reticle.
 The reticles often have zooming properties that will increase the MOA of the reticle and makes target acquisition at farther distances much easier.